zachallaun/bencode/README.md

 # bencode

-Bencode encoding an decoding in Clojure.
+Bencode encoding and decoding in Clojure.

 ```clj
 ;; decode works with strings or byte-arrays, and returns a pair of the